Micah614/P2P_Retail_Database/README.md

 # Peer-to-Peer Retail Application Database using SQL Alchemy and phpMyAdmin
 CSPB-3308 Semester Project in Database Design

-A normalized highly structured and ACID database for storage of user data and product information.
+A normalized and highly structured ACID database for user information and inventory transactions in a P2P business platform.
 Developed using Python, SQL Alchemy, and mySQL.